Courtesy Glacier Park, Inc.

 Lake McDonald Lodge.
 Like the lake it sits on, Lake McDonald Lodge is lovely in a cozy, approachable way.
 Sitting on the porch here, drinking in the sunset, is an essential Glacier experience.
 And the lodge’s evening programs, run by the park staff, will get you charged up about Glacier’s geology and Native American history.
 100 rooms in lodge, cottages and motor inn. $$.

 Many Glacier Hotel.
+The 99-year-old Many Glacier Hotel may have the most beautiful setting of any hotel in a national park with stunning views of Swiftcurrent Lake and the Rockies.
 It looks like a Swiss chalet on steroids: The five-story lodge needs to be big to stand up to nature’s towering architecture.
 The hotel sits on the shores of Swiftcurrent Lake; two short boat-rides take you to the trail for Grinnell Glacier, among the most accessible of the ice fields that give the park its name.
-Many Glacier also hosts a park celebrity: Montana singer David Walburn, who performs here most nights except Sunday.
+Many Glacier even has its own ranger-led tours.
 214 rooms; $$-$$$$.

 Rising Sun Motor Inn.
 Located seven miles from the east gate at St. Mary's, this lakeside inn has stunning views of Lake McDonald.
 72 rooms; $$.
 406/892-2525 or glacierparkinc.com.